piotrooo/sugarcrm-rest-client/README.md

 Return account name where `name` is equal to passed argument.

-You can dynamically search using `find` prefix in static method and defining multiple columns e.g.:
+You can dynamically search using `findBy` prefix in static method and defining multiple columns e.g.:

 ```php
 Account::findByShippingAddressPostalcodeAndName('60135', 'Airline Maintenance Co')->fetch();